pjeannin/NeedSupport-ReactNative/README.md

 React native App for NeedSupport

 This mobile application is a test made with React-Native to learn how to use this framework.
 Not ended but with some functionalities.

+I created the backend part of the application with Strapi